hhvm/user-documentation/guides/hack/20-attributes/07-predefined-attributes.md

 ```

 Only classes `X` and `Y` can directly extend class `A`, and only class `Z` can directly implement interface `I`.

-## __Enforceable

-This attribute is used to annotate abstract type constants so they can be used in `is` and `as` expressions.
-The attribute restricts deriving type constants to values that are valid for a type test.

-@@ predefined-attributes-examples/enforceable.php.type-errors @@

-This attribute can also be used for reified generics, and it similarly allows the generic to be used in a type test expression.